-Optional for U.S. LX and EX models and Canadian EX-R model

-A Compact Disc changer is available for your car.
+Optional for U.S. LX and EX models and Canadian EX and EX-R models A Compact Disc changer is available for your car.
 It holds up to six discs, providing several hours of continuous programming.
 You operate the CD changer with the same controls used for the radio and cassette player.